Ruleetz/Landing-page/README.md

 This page was made as a project from The Odin Project.

 HTML and CSS was used to create this webpage.
-I used the main structure that The Odin Project provided but changing fonts, colors, effects, etc to make my own style.
+I used the main structure that The Odin Project provided but changing fonts, colors, effects, etc to practice and create my own style.

 ##  Images credits